 The Masters program in Food and Nutritional Sciences offer students two (2) options: thesis and non-thesis.
 The thesis option requires that each student submit a thesis based on research related to Nutrition or Food Science.
-The non-thesis option requires students to take in addition to the curriculum a minimum of six (6) extra credit hours.
-These credit hours must be at the graduate level.
+The non-thesis option requires students to take additional graduate level coursework and complete the practicum experience.

-For admission to Phase I of the Masters of Arts in Teaching (M.A.T.) program in Child Development, Early Education and Family Studies - Birth - Kindergarten and the Master of Arts in Teaching (M.A.T.) program in Family and Consumer Sciences, students must have an earned baccalaureate degree from an accredited institution, completed any required prerequisite courses and have minimum undergraduate grade point average of 2.5 or passing scores on Praxis 1.
+For admission to Phase I of the Masters of Arts in Teaching (M.A.T.) program in Child Development, Early Education and Family Studies - Birth - Kindergarten and the Master of Arts in Teaching (M.A.T.) program in Family and Consumer Sciences Education, students must have an earned baccalaureate degree from an accredited institution, completed any required prerequisite courses and have minimum undergraduate grade point average of 2.5 or passing scores on Praxis 1.
 For admission to Phase II of the M.A.T. program students must have a minimum grade point average of 3.0 in Phase I coursework, passing scores on Praxis II and a Class A license, documentation of one year of successful teaching or a six (6) credit hour student teaching experience with children and families, satisfactory recommendations from the candidate's principal, if teaching, or from three persons knowledgeable of his/her interactions with children and families, completion of the Graduate Record Exam (GRE) or Miller Analogies Test (MAT), and applicant's Essay of Purpose.